 You CAN run this race!

 Even though I hit the wall, I slowly but surely finished both marathons.
 Childbirth was no different.
-My babies now range in age between 15 and 1, a testament to the fact that slowly but surely, I was able to give birth despite the hard work.
+My babies now range in age between 17 and newborn, a testament to the fact that slowly but surely, I was able to give birth despite the hard work.

 And with the right tools and support, I know that you can do it, too.